vlang/vlang-blog/content/blog/vex-showcase.md

 ## Explanation

 Line 1 states that we are in the `main` module.
-This module's scope is all of the files in the root directory, and this module should have a main function (by convention).
+This module's scope is all of the files in the root directory, and this module should have a function named `main` in one of the files (by convention).

-Lines 3-5 import the various submodules in vex that we will make use of.
+Lines 3-5 import the various submodules in vex that we will use.

 The `main` function starts from line 7.
 In it, we define a mutable instance of the `app`, on which we define one or more routes.
 Here, we add a route